steaks/leo-query/docs/next/guide/reactNative.md

 # React Native

-Leo Query requires one extra step to work with React Native.
-React Native environments do not have access to `crypto.randomUUID` by default.
-Leo Query uses v4 uuids to uniquely identify queries and effects.
-So it needs a v4 uuid generator.
-Pass in a v4 uuid generator to the global config.

-## Examples

-### UUID Generator with React Native
+Leo Query works with React Native with one additional setup step.

-#### React Native
+Leo Query uses v4 uuids.
+Since React Native environments don't typically have access to `crypto.randomUUID`, it requires that you provide a V4 UUID generator.

+Follow the normal [getting started](/next/introduction/gettingStarted).
+When you come to the `Connect your store` step first provide a `uuidv4` function to the global configuration.
+See examples below.

+### Examples of UUID config

+V4 UUID function with `react-native-uuid`

 ```typescript
 //Vanilla React Native
 import {configure} from "leo-query";